Douglas Gretzler: Discoveries

 At 3:00 a.m., a young house guest and employee of the Parkins, 18-year-old Carol Jenkins, returned to the Parkin residence.
 Although she noted two lights remained on which should have been turned off, she decided not to investigate, for fear of waking the family.
 Jenkins immediately fell asleep in her bed.

 Four hours later, two friends of Mark Lang—having been alerted to his disappearance by his mother—discovered his Chevrolet Impala parked outside the Parkin residence.
 When the two friends knocked on the door of the property at approximately 7:03 a.m., Jenkins groggily agreed to ask the Parkins if they knew of Lang's whereabouts—believing the couple to still be asleep in the master bedroom.
 Jenkins entered this bedroom as Lang's friends remained in the hallway.

 One of the first responders to the scene would later state the first sight he observed as he arrived at Orchard Road was two distraught males in their late teens or early twenties themselves chasing and attempting to catch and comfort a young woman "running in and out of the house", frantically flailing and screaming "Oh my God!"
 The officers entered the residence to discover the bodies of the two Parkin children in the master bedroom.

 Upon learning the children's babysitter, her boyfriend, and younger brother were unaccounted for, investigators drove to the Earl residence at 7:40 a.m., only to discover the house unoccupied, and a loaded .410 shotgun upon Richard Earl Jr.'s bed.
-Upon returning to Orchard Road, a sergeant named Steven Mello searched a hallway leading to the family bathroom, where he discovered the remaining seven casualties inside the walk-in closet.
+The investigators then returned to Orchard Road.
+A sergeant named Steven Mello then searched a hallway leading to the family bathroom, where he discovered the remaining seven casualties inside the walk-in closet.